Lab retreat 2021

-Laura Prugh, Associate Professor of Quantitative Wildlife Sciences
+Laura Prugh, Professor of Quantitative Wildlife Sciences

 Research interests: multi-species conservation and management, population and community dynamics, ecological restoration, conservation of fragmented populations, noninvasive genetics